 Chronic Absenteeism

-Chronic absence is defined as missing 10 percent of school days within one academic year for any reason.
-This includes excused absences, unexcused absences, and suspensions.
+Chronic absence is defined as missing 10 percent of school days (typically 18) in one school year.
 Research has shown that students with high rates of absenteeism are at the greatest risk of falling behind and dropping out of school.
+To support attendance growth for all students, NYSED has updated the way attendance and absenteeism will be tracked.
+NYSED's Attendance Matters!
+PowerPoint presentation from January, 2025 provides background information, data review and an overview of NYSED's new Attendance Indicator which will replace the Chronic Absenteeism Indicator.

 Below are some helpful resources for addressing chronic absenteeism: